logo

 Ruthie Henshall and John Gordon Sinclair at Prince Edward and Sophie Rhys-Jones' wedding on June 19, 1999, in Windsor, England. | Source: Getty Images

 It is not known whether Buckingham Palace has been given advance sight of the manuscript.
 However, the palace was contacted for comment.
-Meanwhile, reaction online has been swift and sharply divided.
+Meanwhile, reaction online has continued to be swift and sharply divided.

 Advertisement